John K. Porter: Early life and education

 John Kilham Porter was born on January 12, 1819, in Waterford, New York, located in Saratoga County.
 He was the son of Dr. Elijah Porter, a physician, who lived from 1775 to 1841, and Mary (Lawrence) Porter.
 Elijah was the son of Major Moses Porter, who fought in the Revolutionary War, and Sarah Killam, a direct descendant of Captain Miles Standish.
 Moses and Sarah had married in 1765.

-In September 1835, at age sixteen, Porter entered Union College and graduated in 1837, with Phi Beta Kappa honors and membership in The Kappa Alpha Society.
+In September 1835, at age sixteen, Porter entered Union College and graduated in 1837, with Phi Beta Kappa honors and membership in Kappa Alpha Society.
 Governor William L. Marcy, a college trustee, gave Porter a friendly commendation.

 In 1844, Porter attended the Baltimore National Whig convention, that nominated Henry Clay on the presidential ticket.
 In 1846, Porter passed the New York Bar, ranked high among its leadership, and was admitted to practiced law before the State's Supreme Court.
 The same year, Porter was a delegate to the New York's Constitutional Convention.

 Legal career

 In early 1865, Porter was appointed to the New York Court of Appeals to fill the vacancy caused by the resignation of Henry R. Selden.
 In November 1865, he was elected on the Republican ticket to the remaining six years of Selden's term, but resigned on December 31, 1867, and returned to private practice in New York City.
 In February 1876, Porter defended Grant's military secretary Orville E. Babcock, who had been indicted during prosecution of the Whiskey Ring frauds.
 Babcock was acquitted.

-He helped to prosecute Charles Guiteau for the assassination of James Garfield in 1881.
+Porter helped to prosecute Charles Guiteau for the assassination of James Garfield in 1881.